panpf/zoomimage/docs/wiki/getstarted.md

 > * Components with integrated image loaders can support image and subsampling from any source
     without any additional work
 > * Components that do not integrate an image loader can only display local images and require an
-    additional call to the `subsampling.setImageSource(ImageSource)` method to support subsampling functionality
+    additional call to the `setImageSource(ImageSource)` method to support subsampling functionality

 ## Examples